-Ending Fatigue: Volume I of the Epic story has a short Epilogue, tying up some loose ends left after the climax of the story.
-Volume II that followed it, however, has as many as twelve different Epilogues, enough to form another Book or even Two.
+Volume I of the Epic story has a short Epilogue, tying up some loose ends left after the climax of the story.
+Volume II that followed it, however, has as many as twelve different Epilogues, enough to form another Book or even two.

 Genius Bonus: The server names certainly apply, but in addition to that there are also plenty of references in-game that only those familiar with Tolkien's work will recognize.

 A questline in Lone Lands deals with spirits of Arthedain, cursed for breaking their oaths by the one called Iarwain Ben-Adar.
 Nowhere in the game is it explained that this is another name for none other than Tom Bombadil, a fact presented in the original Book.

 So merry old Tom Bombadil cursed a legion of Men to roam as restless shades, never knowing the peace of true death until their oath was fulfilled?
 Beware the Silly Ones indeed.